janjiralakirankumar/Docker-Kubernetes-PaniPuri/README.md

     - Kubernetes is designed for complex, production-level container orchestration across multiple hosts, offering features like scaling, high availability, and self-healing.

-6. **Chef Docker Engine - Chef**: Chef is like the Docker Engine, managing the creation, running, and removal of containers based on the instructions provided in the Dockerfile.
+6. **Docker Engine - Chef**: Chef is like the Docker Engine, managing the creation, running, and removal of containers based on the instructions provided in the Dockerfile.